-Allow site admins to automatically add existing users to their site, or let users decide at the click a button.
+Allow site admins to automatically add existing users to their site, or let users decide at the click of a button.

 It's not supposed to.
 "Join My Multisite", eh?

 If registration is turned off, the widget won't display anything for logged-out users.